royratcliffe/clpvec/README.md

 Note also that the predicate answers non-deterministically with back-tracking until no alternative answer exists.
 This presumes that alternatives could exist at least in theory if not in practice.
+The trailing choice-points remain.

+Same goes for vector scaling, dot product, etc.